Ngumbo/reservations/README.md

 I would add more edge case checking for the clients and providers endpoint.
 Right now, those endpoints don't handle things like duplicate client/providers.

+Another thing would be to check if clients can book more than one time slot per day, if not then previous timeslot would cancel if more than one booking is created per day.